mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 **Role:** Iron Guild Leader, Mercenary Commander **Age:** 145 | **Alignment:** Lawful Neutral

-Varak founded the Iron Guild thirty years ago after leaving the Thaldros military.
+Varak took over the Iron Guild fifty years ago after leaving the Thaldros military.
 Under his leadership, it's become the premier mercenary organization in the realm—professional, well-equipped, and absolutely bound by contract.
 They've fought for kings and merchants, nobles and commoners.
 They don't ask why.
 They just deliver.

 **Connections:** Employer to dozens of mercenaries.
 Respected by military commanders.
 Has contracts with noble houses across Thaldros.
-Distant cousin to Guildmaster Roderic of the Forgebound.
+Distant cousin to former Guildmaster Roderic Ironfist.

 **Secrets:** Lost his squad in an ambush 20 years ago—only survivor.
 The ambush was an inside job by a rival mercenary company.
 He knows who betrayed them and is slowly, methodically destroying their business.
 Also knows too much about various noble houses' dirty work.